FAQ: Civil/Small Claims

 What forms of payment does the Court accept for filing fees?

-The Clerk’s Office accepts cash, money orders, personal checks (with address and telephone number on the check) Mastercard & Visa (an additional $4.00 processing fee is added when paying with debit or credit).
+The Clerk’s Office accepts cash, money orders, personal checks (with address and telephone number on the check), and Mastercard & Visa (a processing fee is added when paying with debit or credit).

 When the Court receives payment from a garnishment on my case, how long before I receive the money?